 Implementation of p2p synchronization of different Freedomotic instances.
 If you turn on a light in instanceA the change is reflected in instanceB.
 Also moving an object changes its location in both instances.

-In details * there is no need to duplicate a plugin installing it on many instances, expecially for hardware related plugins where there should be only one.
+there is no need to duplicate a plugin installing it on many instances, expecially for hardware related plugins where should be only one.
 The system is really distributed (despite the current data synch mechanism which is not perfect).
 If a plugin is duplicated you get load balance between the instances.
 As the core is always duplicated the core tasks are always load balanced between instances

 Each instance has a complete copy of the data so you can turn off the other instances when you want.
 For sure you’ll loose the “local not replicated plugins” but the system will be online and you will not notice any “recovery delay” because each instance always uses its local data, which are silently synchronized with the others.

-changed broker websocket and stomp endpoint to run on the first available port, otherwise it couldn’t start two different Freedomotic instances on the same machine as the port would be already in use.
+changed broker websocket and stomp endpoints to run on the first available port, otherwise it couldn’t start two different Freedomotic instances on the same machine as the port would be already in use.
 This means the port for ws and stomp endpoints will change at each running.

 Workaround for now is sharing the data folder on Dropbox and make both instances to read from the same folder to start.
 No problem if you run both instances from the same PC because they already share a common data folder.